schlatterbeck/pgapack/examples/deb/README.rst

 still only a little more than half compared to the paper [1]_.
 The solutions found (with only a hard-coded random number initialisation of 1, i.e.  only a single experiment) are generally better than the ones achieved in the original paper [1]_.

-Note that, e.g., problem 7 which has 3 equality constraints solves the problem with one order of magnitude better precision (10e-4 for epsilon instead of 10e-3 in [1]_) with only a population size of 10 (!) and the same number of 7000 generations.
-It achieves a much better solution than orignal paper [1]_.
+An exception is problem 7 which has 3 equality constraints.
+The problem is solved with one order of magnitude less precision (10e-2 for epsilon instead of 10e-3 in [1]_) with only a population size of 4 (!) and 2000 generations.
+With a smaller epsilon it converges to a local minimum that is one order of magnitude worse than the best solution.
+I've not tried if with different random number initialization the problem could be solved with a smaller epsilon.

 _[1]: Kalyanmoy Deb.
 An efficient constraint handling method
       for genetic algorithms.
 Computer Methods in Applied Mechanics and